stackrox/stackrox/operator/tests/TROUBLESHOOTING_E2E_TESTS.md

 test (`basic-sc` in this example), scroll up from the final `FAIL: kuttl` until you find the message about the condition that caused the step to fail.

+In the example above, the failing step is `10-central-cr`.

 ### Identify why it failed

 Try to understand from the step name what it intended to assert.